-Chapman Pond is a 2.8 mile trail located near East Haddam, Connecticut that offers the chance to see wildlife.
-The trail is good for all skill levels and primarily used for hiking.
+Chapman Pond Loop is a 2.9 mile loop trail located near East Haddam, Connecticut that offers the chance to see wildlife.
+The trail is good for all skill levels offers a number of activity options.

 This is a very scenic loop.
 I'm not sure how I would rate the difficulty as although you do start off going downhill to a view of the pond (and often interesting bird life within) most of the last two thirds is all uphill of varying degrees, through some beautiful woodlands.
 I can push through this in an hour at a fast pace, but if I am being more leisurely, this is typically more like an hour and a half.
 It is a well marked trail with occasional nature facts posted, but some parts can be swampy or overgrown depending on the season.
 And unless you have a solid, high riding car, forget about going into the parking lot; its a rutted off roading adventure.
 Its hard to find from the street.